bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 0: 00:07:46

 So what was remediation for that?
 You chat with them, you figure it out.
 They change their peers and then off and running?

 Speaker 2: 00:07:53

 Yeah, they had some custom code and I think they dropped that.
 I think they now keep more closely to the Bitcoin core releases than before.
 And then after a few weeks, the AMP pool took a bit longer.
-We don't know exactly because the communication was a bit more difficult, but we know, they know my page attack would span just as all other pools are.
+We don’t know exactly because the communication was a bit more difficult, but we know, they know my page attack would span just as all other pools are.

 Speaker 0: 00:08:13

 Cool.
 And so, I mean, this is the service that you provide to the community.
 Correct.
-It's open source and you're being supported by Brink currently.
+It’s open source and you’re being supported by Brink currently.

 ## Why monitor the network?